Steve Hackett: 2020s

 In March 2020, Hackett cancelled his existing North American tour just before a performance in Harrisburg, PA due to the COVID-19 pandemic.
-He resumed touring with performances including Genesis' Seconds Out in November 2021 in Finland followed by resumption of the cancelled North American tour in April 2022 in Boston following cancellation of the Canadian leg of the tour in March due to a case of COVID in the touring team.
+He resumed touring with performances including Genesis' Seconds Out in September 2021 in Leicester followed by resumption of the cancelled North American tour in April 2022 in Boston following cancellation of the Canadian leg of the tour in March due to a case of COVID in the touring team.

 In July 2020, Hackett released an autobiography, A Genesis in My Bed.
 In an interview promoting the book, he revealed that he was collaborating with Roger King on an acoustic album with an orchestra named Under a Mediterranean Sky, as well as a rock album with world music influences named Surrender of Silence.
 The albums were released on 22 January 2021 and 10 September 2021, respectively.
+Surrender of Silence entered the UK chart at 31 and made the top 10 chart in Germany.

+Another solo album, The Circus and the Nightwhale was released 16 February 2024 on InsideOut Music.

+On 16 April 2024, Hackett was hospitalised due to an adverse reaction to medication for a bronchial infection, with a show at Phoenix consequently cancelled.

 Personal life

 Hackett has been married three times.
 His first was to Ellen Busse in 1972 and the couple had one son, Oliver (b.
 1974).
 The marriage ended in a divorce in 1974.
 In 1981, Hackett married Brazilian painter and jewellery artist Kim Poor, who designed many of his album covers.
-They divorced in 2007, which led Poor to file a legal case against Hackett, claiming she was a joint owner of Stephen Hackett Ltd., which was where all future royalties from Genesis songs he had written and performed were paid into.
-In 2006, Hackett arranged for all royalties to be paid directly to him rather than the company, which Poor argued was in breach of their agreement and is entitled to a share of the money.
+They divorced in 2007, which led Poor to file a legal case against Hackett, claiming she was a joint owner of Stephen Hackett Ltd., into which all future royalties from Genesis songs he had written and performed were paid.
+In 2006, Hackett arranged for all royalties to be paid directly to him rather than the company, which Poor argued was in breach of the agreement whereby she was entitled to a share of the money.
 Poor also challenged Hackett's right to make new albums independently, causing further issues.
 The case was settled in 2010.

 In June 2011, Hackett married author Jo Lehmann, who has written lyrics on several of Hackett's songs.
 Jo's sister Amanda is a singer, songwriter, and musician who has performed on several of Hackett's songs and tours since 2009.